Han van Meegeren: The forger, forged

 Van Meegeren's own work rose in price after he had become known as a forger, and it consequently became worthwhile to fake his paintings, as well.
 Existing paintings obtained a signature "H. van Meegeren", or new pictures were made in his style and falsely signed.
 When Van Meegeren saw a fake like that, he ironically remarked that he would have adopted them if they had been good enough, but regrettably he had not yet seen one.

 Later, Han van Meegeren's son Jacques van Meegeren started to fake his father's work.
 He made paintings in his father's style – although of much lower quality – and was able to place a perfect signature on these imitations.
 Many fakes – both by Jacques and by others – are still on the market.

 In media

 In 1961, Anton Walbrook played Han van Meegeren (renamed Han van Maasdijk) in the West End play Masterpiece.
 Written by Larry Ward and Gordon Russell, it was performed at London's Royalty Theatre from 26 January to 25 February.

-Han van Meegeren was played by Guy Pearce in the movie The Last Vermeer, which tells the story of the investigation into his sale of the painting "Jesus and the Adulteress" to Nazi officer Hermann Göring.
+In 2016 Van Meegeren was played by Jeroen Spitzenberger in the Dutch film A Real Vermeer.
+In 2019 he was played by Guy Pearce in the movie The Last Vermeer, which tells the story of the investigation into his sale of the painting "Jesus and the Adulteress" to Nazi officer Hermann Göring.
 The movie was based on the book The Man Who Made Vermeers, Unvarnishing the Legend of Master Forger Han Van Meegeren, by Jonathan Lopez.'

+In 2025 Van Meegeren was portrayed in the Chinese musical "Savior", which explored themes of art, authenticity and faith in the aftermath of war through the dramatic trial of Van Meegeren.
+The musical premiered in Shanghai on 8 July 2025 and runs until 17 October 2026.